 Setting and Participants

-Nursing home residents in the Czech Republic, England, Finland, France, Germany, Italy,
+Nursing home residents in the Czech Republic, England, Finland, France, Germany, Italy, The Netherlands and Israel.

 Conclusions and Implications

 We found substantial pharmacological under-treatment of prevention of osteoporosis in residents with recent falls, fractures and dependence in walking.
 Only two-thirds of bisphosphonate users also took a vitamin D–calcium combination, despite guideline recommendations.
 On the other hand, possible over-treatment was found in residents with high mortality risk in whom preventive pharmacotherapy might not have still been appropriate.
 The prevalence of pharmacological prevention of osteoporosis differed substantially between countries.
 Efforts are needed to improve pharmacotherapy in residents.